 Breast reduction surgery is an option for women who are trying to ease the physical symptoms caused by the weight of excessively large breasts.
 While healthy women of any age can have a breast reduction, Dr. Breidahl generally recommends waiting until breast development has stopped.

-Reasons for a Breast Reduction (Mammaplasty) in Melbourne
+Reasons for Breast Reduction Surgery

 - To reduce breast size in a woman whose breasts are heavy and pendulous

 - To improve posture and ease pain in the back, neck and shoulders

 - To relieve pain in breast tissue

 - To allow a greater range of physical activity

 - To raise the position of downward pointing nipples